bids-standard/bids-website/_pages/governance.md

 their responsibilities.

-An *Active Contributor* is defined as a contributor that is reachable via the email address they provided to the BIDS maintainers team, and responds to correspondence by the BIDS group
+An *Active Contributor* is defined as a contributor that is reachable via the email address they provided to the BIDS Maintainers team, and responds to correspondence by the BIDS group
-(for example, maintainers/steering group or the BIDS community at large).
+(for example, Maintainers/Steering Group or the BIDS community at large).
 Contributors may explicitly opt in or out of activity at any time.
-The maintainers group is responsible for providing transparent procedures for contributors to opt in/out as well as providing procedures for removing non-responsive members from the list of active contributors.
+The Maintainers Group is responsible for providing transparent procedures for contributors to opt in/out as well as providing procedures for removing non-responsive members from the list of active contributors.
 In case of no response,